|Verified Views / photomontages

 We are particularly proud of the model we produced for Randall Thorp Landscape Architects and Peel Holdings.
 This was presented at a press meeting to show a fly-through of the proposals for the new racecourse, hotel, eco-village, equestrian and eventing facilities and golf course in the contect of existing open countryside and woodland in Salford

 The model informed the design and planning process as well as becoming the basis for more detailed photomontages.
-It is still being updated and it's usefulness to the design team and for environmental impact assessment is well proven

 Architectural Visualisation and Animation

 Particularly effective for showcasing urban developments, architectural modelling can provide a high level of realism the subject matter lends itself more effectively to precise detailed modelling, lighting effects and shadow simulation.
-Click on images opposite for some of our recent stills and animations for architectural and concept landscape design

 A useful addition to wind farm photomontages is to animate the turbine rotors.
 This is a simple but effective method to demonstrate the effect of movement, since a moving turbine can easily catch the eye at a much greater distance than would be predicted by a static photomontage or wireframe view